GaTa

-Davionte Ganter, known professionally as GaTa, (born June 30, 1987) is an American rapper and actor best known for his role as a fictionalized version of himself, named Davionte Ganter / GaTa, in the FXX TV series Dave, as well as for being the hype man for rapper Lil Dicky throughout his career as well as on the show.
+Davionte Ganter, known professionally as GaTa, (born June 30, 1987) is an American rapper and actor.
+He is the hype man for rapper Lil Dicky and portrayed a fictionalized version of himself in the FXX TV series Dave.

 Early life and education

 GaTa grew up in South Los Angeles, where he was adopted out of foster care by an aunt whom he considers his mother.
 He never knew his biological mother or father.
 Inspired by the rapper Da Brat, he began rapping while a student at Audubon Middle School.

 Career

 Music

 As a hype man, GaTa traveled the world performing with rappers including Lil Wayne and Gym Class Heroes.
 Tyga, GaTa, and his childhood friend Schoolboy Q formed the music label G.E.D., which GaTa says stands for "grinding every day, getting every dollar, getting educated daily."

-Around 2013, GaTa began working with David Burd, known professionally as Lil Dicky, who would become his close friend and with whom he would later star on the comedy-drama Dave.
-After gaining popularity as an actor, he continued to build his own burgeoning solo rap career, releasing the single "Check Up" in July 2021.
+Around 2013, GaTa began working with Lil Dicky, with whom he would later star in the comedy-drama Dave.

+GaTa released the single "Check Up" in July 2021.